garrandall/popular-music-data/tracks/fatty-girl-ludacris-ll-cool-j-keith-murray.md

 Sex on the beach check the size of my meat
-Call me the pusher ludacris king ding-a-ling sheet smusher Sweet street pusher give me that gusher.. nasty stuff Looker I took her..ran out of liquor... (time to re-up) Here comes her nigga (who give's a fuck)
+Call me the pusher ludacris king ding-a-ling sheet smusher Sweet street pusher give me that gusher.. nasty stuff Looker I took her...ran out of liquor... (time to re-up) Here comes her nigga (who give's a fuck)
 Rap fame and plat thangs they can't hang
 I mack dames and pack thangs and act strange